-Academic policies are administered collaboratively by the Director, GCTS, the GCTS Executive Committee, the GCTS Coordinator and by the Director for Advanced Degree studies in the student's college of registration (college AD Director).
+Academic policies are administered collaboratively by the Director, GCTS, the GCTS Executive Committee, the GCTS Coordinator and by the Director for Graduate Degree studies in the student's college of registration (college Graduate Director).

 The Graduate Centre for Theological Studies is located at Toronto School of Theology, 47 Queen's Park Crescent East, Toronto, Ontario M5S 2C3.
-Phone: 416-978-4050; e-mail: tstadv.degree@utoronto.ca.
+Phone: 416-978-4050; e-mail: gcts.office@utoronto.ca.
 Website: www.tst.edu.